 The Peer Coaching Program enables small groups of students to come together to develop their leadership through sustained and supported focus on targeted skill-related behaviors.
-Participants will meet to coach and be coached on building skills related to a chosen leadership competency.
+Participants will meet to coach and be coached on leadership development.
 Coaching group members, with the support of an Executive Coach; will share their developmental opportunities, work together to construct developmental behavioral interventions, and support each other in following through on targeted behavioral changes.

 How It Works: